-LCH encourages the FSB to strike a balance between transparency, predictability and the difference that the intervention of the Resolution Authority is expected to make for the market.
-To achieve this, LCH recommends the inclusion of all Resolution tools and actions in the CCP's Rulebook but understands that the Resolution Authority will need to retain flexibility in the order in which these tools will be used.
+We encourage the FSB to strike a balance between transparency, predictability and the difference that the intervention of the Resolution Authority is expected to make for the market.
+To achieve this, we recommend the inclusion of all Resolution tools and actions in the CCP's Rulebook or legislation but understand that the Resolution Authority will need to retain flexibility in the order in which these tools will be used.